kfow/IPDKFrontend/README.md

 This web application interfaces with a server application which has a RESTful API.
 This is expected to be running on http://localhost:8080.

+## Structure

+Front end js files can be found in `public/javascripts`.

+Templates can be found in `views`.